Fox Valley Technical College offers the most efficient and affordable option for higher education in the Fox Valley.

-Workforce Investment Act - Assistance with career aptitude assessments, job search assistance, funding for school, or on-the-job training.
+Workforce Innovation and Opportunity Act - Assistance with career aptitude assessments, job search assistance, funding for school, or on-the-job training.

 Trade Readjustment Act/Trade Adjustment Assistance - Unemployment Insurance benefit extension and/or college funding assistance for eligible employees from companies that can justify labor competition from foreign countries:

-Learn more: Fox Cities Workforce Development Center or Oshkosh Area Workforce Development Center
+Learn more: Brown County Job Center, Fox Cities Workforce Development Center, Oshkosh Area Workforce Development Center

 People with Disabilities